Bitcoin recoups some losses in Asia after plunging on Chinese crackdown

 “Essentially this puts all the OTC platforms out of business,” Lee said.

+Beijing has sharply ratcheted up its campaign against cryptocurrencies in the past few weeks, since China’s State Council, or cabinet, said last month it would tighten restrictions on bitcoin trading and mining.

+Major bitcoin mining hubs have started to put this into effect, and authorities in regions including Sichuan, Xinjiang, and Inner Mongolia have issued their own curbs with greater details on the restrictions.

-China’s crackdown has also had a dramatic effect on bitcoin mining.
-The hashrate, which measures the processing power of the bitcoin network and shows how much mining is taking place, on Monday hit its lowest level since late 2020.
+As a result, the hashrate, which measures the processing power of the bitcoin network and shows how much mining is taking place, on Monday hit its lowest level since late 2020.

-Cryptomining is a big business in China, which accounts for over half of global bitcoin production.
-However, since the State Council’s statement, bans on cryptomining have been issued in major bitcoin mining hubs, including Sichuan, Xinjiang, and Inner Mongolia.
+“Some of the miners in China may be more willing to sell their bitcoin now versus when they are able to run their mining operations, because they have to raise cash,” said Seth Melamed, the Tokyo-based chief operating officer of cryptocurrency exchange Liquid.

+But he believes this was just a ‘temporary blip on the radar,” as “mining that gets shut down in China will be backfilled by miners in Iceland or Kazakhstan”.

-Reporting by Alun John in Hong Kong and Andrew Galbraith in Shanghai; Editing by Stephen Coates & Shri Navaratnam
+Reporting by Alun John in Hong Kong and Andrew Galbraith in Shanghai, additional reporting by Kevin Buckland In Tokyo; Editing by Stephen Coates & Shri Navaratnam

 Our Standards: The Thomson Reuters Trust Principles.